isabellarmonteiro/Bangladesh/docs/water/06_water_activities.md

 ## Main CGIAR Priorities
 ### Current
-One of the objectives of current CGIAR activities that specifically focus on Water Systems is to enhance food security while conserving ecosystems.
-In order to reach this goal, IWMI is invested in expanding the inclusive access to solar-based irrigation systems, and to tools that monitor how much water can sustainably be extracted from a given ecosystem (IWMI, 2022).
+One of the key objectives of current CGIAR activities, specifically focusing on Water Systems, is to enhance food security while simultaneously conserving ecosystems.
+To accomplish this goal, IWMI (International Water Management Institute) is invested in expanding the inclusive access to solar-based irrigation systems, and to tools that monitor how much water can sustainably be extracted from a given ecosystem (IWMI, 2022).

-A second goal, that improving resilience to climate change and water-related risks, is hoped to be achieved through the investment in early warning systems for floods and droughts, as well as through the equitable expansion of index-based weather insurance (IWMI, 2022).
+A second goal, that of improving resilience to climate change and water-related risks, has led to an intensive investment in early warning systems for floods and droughts, and in the equitable expansion of index-based weather insurance (IWMI, 2022).

 Economic and social inclusion, along with gender equality, are cross-cutting themes in all Water System initiatives, as the CGIAR recognizes their importance in achieving poverty reduction and resiliance (IWMI, 2022).